Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/content/tables.md

 ### With icons or thumbnails

-Use SVG to display thumbnails or icons in your table data cell elements.
+Use SVG to display thumbnails or icons in your compact table data cell elements.

 <div class="bd-example">
   <table class="table table-sm table-hover table-responsive align-middle has-checkbox">